Braces Calhoun, GA

 Tip #2 Don’t Forget to Brush Everything

 Make sure that you are able to reach hard to access areas.
 Brush your gums, the back of your mouth and even in between your brackets.
-Using a special brush called an interdental brush will allow you to clean the harder to reach spaces in between the wires and brackets of your braces.
+Using a special brush called an interdental brush will allow you to clean the harder to reach spaces in between the wires and brackets of your braces provided by your Calhoun, GA orthodontist.

 Tip #3 Make Sure to Always Floss

 Flossing should never be neglected.
 Although at first learning to floss while wearing braces can be frustrating, once you develop the habit and get the hang of it, you will do it without giving it a second thought.
 Flossing with braces can be a bit tricky, however, using specific tools can help to make the process easier.
-Floss threaders are a type of floss that may be helpful in allowing you to clean in between your teeth while wearing braces.
+Floss threaders are a type of floss that may be helpful in allowing you to clean in between your teeth while wearing braces offered in Calhoun, GA.

 Tip #4 Avoid Certain Foods